Jonathan Myerson: Career

 As of 2017, he is the Course Director, MA in Creative Writing (Novels) at City University London's Journalism Department.

-Family
+Personal life

 He lives in South London with novelist Julie Myerson, and two of their three children, Chloe and Raphael.
 The family was secretly the subject of the "Living with Teenagers" column in The Guardian newspaper before later being identified.
-It was revealed in 2009 that their third child, Jake, had several years earlier been thrown out of the family home by the parents for smoking cannabis.
+It was revealed in 2009 that their third child, Jake, had several years earlier (2007) been thrown out of the family home by the parents for smoking cannabis.
 Both he and his wife have been criticized for their lack of empathy and poor understanding of youth culture.
 In an article in The Guardian, Myerson reported that, upon hearing his son would achieve "A" grades at GCSE, he said: "He needs to fail one of these GCSEs.
 He needs to realise what he's doing."